ankitsilaich/styletag/README.md

 2. You can change product quantity in the cart.

 ### Checkout Page
-1. You can use previous saved addresses.
+1. You can use previously saved addresses.

 ### Payment Page
 1. You can use apply Coupons (Valid coupons are STYLETAG50 and FLAT20).